ZealanL/RLGym-PPO-RLBot-Example/README.md

-# RLGymPPO-RLBot-Example
+# RLGym-PPO RLBot Example
- An example implementation of a RLBot agent for a trained RLGym-PPO bot
+An example implementation of a [RLBot](https://rlbot.org/) agent for a trained [RLGym-PPO](https://github.com/AechPro/rlgym-ppo/) bot

+## Steps To Set Up
+ - Update your bot's settings (like tick skip) in `bot.py`
+ - Add your bot's OBS in `your_obs.py`
+ - Add your bot's action parser in `your_act.py`
+ - Add your bot's trained `PPO_POLICY.py` into the main directory
+ - Change your bot's nametag and description in `bot.cfg`